Family Law & Divorce Attorney Serving Naples

-To prove your residency, you are required to provide either a valid Florida driver license, a Florida voter’s registration card or the affidavit of a third party.
+To prove your residency, you are required to provide either a valid state driver’s license, a state voter’s registration card or the affidavit of a third party.

 Which Type of Divorce Fits Your Situation?

-There are three types of divorces in Florida: simplified, uncontested, and contested divorce.
+There are three types of divorces in Naples: simplified, uncontested, and contested divorce.

-- You or your spouse have been a resident of Florida for six months
+- You or your spouse have been a resident of the state for six months

 - There are no minor children from the marriage

 - You both are in agreement on how to divide properties, assets, and debts

 - No one is seeking alimony